By Steve & Tamami Laser

 Yet today’s vehicles are loaded with so many high-tech features that it can be tough to present them all.
 Mitsubishi Motors recruited rap artist Harry Mack (above) to help boost the fun factor for its new Eclipse Cross compact CUV.

-This cool video from Mitsubishi Motors’ YouTube channel is titled “Freestyle Test Drive.”
-It captures the stunned expressions of test drivers and passengers as Mack delivers an amazing performance of vehicle features. (video: Mitsubishi Motors)
+A cool video from Mitsubishi Motors’ titled “Freestyle Test Drive,” captured the stunned expressions of test drivers and passengers as Mack delivered an amazing performance of vehicle features.

 “The idea of applying my freestyle skills to the test-drive concept appealed to me right away,” said Mack.
 “I love challenging myself creatively and working with Mitsubishi gave me the opportunity to do something different that I think viewers will enjoy.”